Vinfall/sb/README.md

 Developing...

+- malware-patch: unlike extras-cn, this uses the bundled version
 - neeview-fd: smaller than NeeView, requires dotnet-9-desktopruntime
 - spice-guest-tools: NOT recommended, use virtio instead
 - virtualbox-guest-additions: guest additions ISO, NOT virtualbox or extension pack